fdecampredon/react-rxjs-todomvc/readme.md

 ## The TodoActions:

-A list of Rx Observer that will be exposed to our components, this actions are registred against the `updates` stream of the TodoStore, and will push new operations into this stream when they receive values.
+A list of Rx Observer that will be exposed to our components, this actions are registered against the `updates` stream of the TodoStore, and will push new operations into this stream when they receive values.

 ## The Views: